How to prevent knee pain when running

 This is why it’s a good idea to follow a strength training plan that includes exercises for your core and all your leg muscles.
 Make sure you focus on having good technique and control - this will help you optimise your movement patterns.
 What exercises you should do will depend on your training status and current ability.

 If you’re not sure where to start, I can recommend the Running Injury Prevention plan in the Exakt Health app.
 I’ve teamed up with Exakt Health to create a plan that consists of various stages, so it’s suitable for absolute beginners as well as experienced runners who have been strength training regularly.
-It’s free to download here and use, and I would love to get your feedback.
+The prevention plan is free to download and use, and I would love to get your feedback.

 Allows you to start at a level that is right for your training and skills